itinstructor/MoonPhase/README.md

 ## Version History

-- (06/21/2024) Phase description calcuation method changed to be more accurate
+- (06/22/2024) CLI and GUI Updated to new Phase description calcuation to be more accurate
 - (05/24/2024) Tkinter add Double Click on Calendar to show moon phase.
 Added rich console formatting to CLI.
 - (10/20/2023) CLI Moon phase descriptions work
 - (07/10/2023) Refactor to OOP.
 Move all ephem moon logic into moon_class.py